HartsyAI/SwarmUI-SD.cpp-Backend/README.md

-# SwarmUI-StableDiffusion.NET-Backend
+# SwarmUI-StableDiffusion.cpp-Backend
-Adds a new backend for SwarmUI using StableDiffusion.NET
+Adds a new backend for SwarmUI using StableDiffusion.cpp